coffeestained/about/index.md

 ### Curiosity Chart
 This is an aggregate count of views of this repository supplied by GitHub API.
-<div id="container" class="svg-container"></div>
+<div id="container" class="curiosity-container"></div>

 ### Special Thanks

-My Wife, [ManyPixels Vectors](https://www.manypixels.co/gallery), friends, family, co-workers and mentors (you know who you are) who helped me and continue to help me to become a better engineer.
+My Wife, [ManyPixels Vectors](https://www.manypixels.co/gallery), friends, family, co-workers and mentors who have helped me and continue to help me to become a better engineer.